-Red is the most used color in logos as it has such a wide range of different emotions but carries them all intensely.
-Red can serve to intensify or evoke the passion of whatever niche you’re in.
-One thing red is not is known to be is relaxing or calm.
-Many restaurants can get away with a lighter shade of red as they are feeding off a potential customer’s intense desire to eat that kind of food or that get immediate service.
-Notice how many fast food logos have red in them.
+Red is the most used color in logos as it has many emotions but carries them all intensely.
+Red can intensify or evoke the passion of whatever niche you’re in.
+One thing red is not known to be is relaxing or calm.
+Many restaurants can get away with a lighter shade of red as they feed off a potential customer’s intense desire to eat that food or get immediate service.
+Notice how many fast food use red logos.

 If you’re opening a therapeutic business or place of knowledgeable healing, it might be best to leave red out of your logo.
-You see that most doctor’s offices don’t use red in their logos but hospitals do.
-Hospitals get away with it because at times there is no more serious place in the world.
+Most doctor’s offices don’t use red in their logos, but hospitals do.
+Hospitals get away with it because, at times, there is no more serious place in the world.

 Emotions: Pleasure, Boldness, Distrust, Enthusiasm

-The shades of orange can cover a wide variety of emotions but one that stands out among them all is boldness.
-Orange is not quite powerful enough to evoke the passion of red nor is it dark enough to be clam or subtle.
-Orange would be a good color for a business that is bold but supplies innocent services such as toys, daycares, vacations, etc.
+The shades of orange can cover a wide variety of emotions, but one that stands out is boldness.
+Orange is not quite powerful enough to evoke the passion of red or dark enough to be calm or subtle.
+Orange would be a good color for a bold business that supplies innocent services such as toys, daycares, vacations, etc.

-Orange is very easy to contrast however and if coupled with colors like black or even just darker shades of blue, and purple, can carry a more serious tone.
+Orange is very easy to contrast, however, and if coupled with colors like black or even darker shades of blue and purple, it can carry a more serious tone.

 Emotions: Cheer, Joy, Energy, Caution, Sickness

-Yellow is naturally a bright color so you will usually find it evokes more of the happy emotions than any others.
-However, like orange, yellow finds itself powerless to change it’s meaning even with darker shades.
-Even the darkest yellow can only make people think of mild sickness or decay.
-It’s for this reason it’s deemed a simpler, more childish color.
+Yellow is naturally bright, so you will usually find it evokes more happy emotions than others.
+However, like orange, yellow is powerless to change its meaning even with darker shades.
+Even the darkest yellow can make people think of mild sickness or decay.
+For this reason, it’s deemed a more precise, childish color.

-As such it is generally more appropriate for family friendly businesses such as water parks, family restaurants, toy, shops, etc.
+As such, it is generally more appropriate for family-friendly businesses such as water parks, family restaurants, toys, shops, etc.

 Emotions: Harmony, Fresh, Ambition, Greed

 Green is a color commonly associated with finance, safety, and nature.
-Many outdoor recreation companies use green their logo to really push the raw, harmonious nature that comes with experiencing their products.
-Camping equipment, yard care, finance, and health food establishments could very effectively utilize green in their logos.
+Many outdoor recreation companies use their green logo to really push the raw, harmonious nature that comes with experiencing their products.
+Camping equipment, yard care, finance, and health food establishments could effectively utilize green in their logos.

 Emotions: Calm, Trust, Confidence, Seriousness

-Blue is a color most associated with business because it evokes a sense of balance as well as calm intelligence.
-Like the water blue can adapt to anything and look as if it had no problem doing so.
-It’s for this reason that blue tends to be the color of many businesses with niches like pediatrics, physical therapy, and other serious problem solving services.
+Blue is a color most associated with business because it evokes a sense of balance and calm intelligence.
+Like the water, blue can adapt to anything and look like it had no problem doing so.
+For this reason, blue tends to be the color of many businesses with niches like pediatrics, physical therapy, and other severe problem-solving services.

-A lighter blue evokes more trustworthiness where a darker blue evokes presence of intelligence.
-Both are good to have but it’s important to decide which one is more likely to get the customer through the door.
-Think light blue=safe, dark blue=professional (waterpark vs police uniforms).
+A lighter blue evokes more trustworthiness, whereas a darker blue evokes the presence of intelligence.
+Both are good, but deciding which is more likely to get the customer through the door is essential.
+Think light, blue=safe, dark blue=professional (waterpark vs. police uniforms).

 Emotions: Ambition, Dignity, Mystery, Independence

-You rarely see many logos full of purple because it tends to evoke very specific emotions that we tend to feel less often than we should.
-Purple is not the color that will appeal to everybody but it still attracts a certain clientele that is looking to differentiate itself as unique.
-Businesses who deal with more vanity or high-class niches such as jewelry, luxury cars, or beauty could have some success with purple.
+You rarely see many logos full of purple because it evokes particular emotions that we tend to feel less often than we should.
+Purple is not the color that will appeal to everybody, but it still attracts a specific clientele looking to differentiate itself as unique.
+Businesses with more vanity or high-class niches, such as jewelry, luxury cars, or beauty, could succeed with purple.

 Emotions: Comfort, Strength, Laziness, Isolation